dara-odebode/bloom-and-balance/README.md

 ## Description

-This project is a front-end web application designed to educate users about the menstrual cycle phases and give them recommendations for self-care practices.
+This project is a front-end web application designed to educate women on the menstrual cycle phases and give them recommendations for self-care practices.
 The site features:
 - A navigation bar with smooth scrolling.
 - A Swiper.js carousel to present the four menstrual phases with autoplay and pagination.
 - Additional info pages linked from the carousel for more information on nutrition, herbs and teas, movement, self-care, and lifestyle.